diskoverdata/diskover-docs/source_files/user_basic_search_with_path.md

 ### Search with a Path

-Although this is not a real built-in tool, it is a cool way to search nonetheless!

-You can paste a path directly into the search bar to search within that location.
-This is especially useful when a co-worker asks you to investigate a specific path.
+You can paste a path directly into the search bar to search for files and directories within that path.
+This is especially useful when a co-worker asks you to investigate a specific location.

 ⚠️ You may have to [adjust the path](#path_translation) received to adapt the slash direction, for example, to your operating system.